Kevin O'Leary: Personal life

-Boating accident

 On August 24, 2019, O'Leary and his wife Linda were involved in a fatal crash on Lake Joseph in Muskoka, Ontario, when they were on a boat owned by O'Leary and allegedly operated at the time by Linda.
 The O'Learys' boat collided with another one and a 64-year-old man and 48-year-old woman on that vessel were killed.
 O'Leary said in a statement that he was cooperating with the police investigation and that the other boat did not have its lights on and "fled the scene".
 The police stated that both boats left the scene to "attend a location and both parties called 911."
 On September 24, Linda O'Leary was charged with "careless operation of a vessel" under the small vessel regulations of the Canada Shipping Act, a charge that carries maximum 18 months imprisonment and a $10,000 fine.
-The driver of the other boat, Richard Ruh of Orchard Park, New York, was charged with "failing to exhibit navigation light while underway".
+The pilot of the other boat, Richard Ruh of Orchard Park, New York, was charged with "failing to exhibit navigation light while underway".
 On October 11, the Public Prosecution Service of Canada ruled out jail time for Linda.
 On September 14, 2021, Linda was found not guilty of careless operation of the vessel.
+A series of lawsuits over the crash were settled in 2026.
+The settlement terms were confidential, but the National Post has written of the settlement, "the total payout from both boat operators involved in the collision to all the 14 claimants could not have exceeded a combined $2 million; no single operator paid more than half of that; and two of the claimants — both children seeking damages for the death of their mother — were each paid $100,000 minus a $25,000 cut paid to their lawyers, not including taxes and fees."